benfgit/falcon-core-linux/docs/internals/logging_system.rst

 ==============

 Falcon's logging system is based on the
-`g3log <https://github.com/KjellKod/g3log>`_ library, which is included
+`g3log <https://github.com/KjellKod/g3log>`_ library - version 1.3.3,
-in the Falcon source tree.
+which is fetch from the repository at build time.

 The logging library is used to provide information about the internal state and operation to the user (or developer).
-There are a number of different types of log messages (i.e "log levels") defined, each with their own format and usage patter as listed below:
+There are a number of different types of log messages (i.e "log levels") defined, each with their own format and usage pattern as listed below:

 :DEBUG: debug info
 :INFO: general info